gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-12-24-exploring-prototypes.markdown

 As you can see on the prototype chain, the first `prototype` object inherited by `firstHuman` is the `Human.prototype`, so the human instances created by the Human constructor function are inheriting the `prototype` of Human

 > The hidden `[[prototype]]` property of an object is a reference to the visible `prototype` object of the constructor function that created that object.
-This is the hidden link between the object and the constructor function that created that object. <br><br> And this patterns repeats itself on every object, until it reaches the native built-in Object, the creator of all the other objects.
+This is the hidden link between the object and the constructor function that created that object. <br><br> And this pattern repeats itself on every object, until it reaches the native built-in Object, the creator of all the other objects.
 This is how the prototype chain works*

 <sub>
 \* If you do not understand the sentence above very well, continue reading the post, come back here later and re-read it.
 It will make more sense.